-In addition to being a tireless hunter, the Munster was developed to double as the family pet and watchdog.
+In addition to being a tireless hunter and tracker, the Munster was developed to double as the family pet and watchdog.
 The Munsters of today do far more than just hunt.
 Because of their superior scenting and tracking abilities, Munsters are being used for Search and Rescue (finding lost people).
 And, because of their high intelligence, cooperative nature, and calm demeanor, Munsters are being used as Service (Assistance) Dogs.

 Being completely unfamiliar with the SMP breed, Michelle began looking into them and what she found really piqued her interest.
 Over the next few months, Michelle did more research on the breed and spoke with several breeders in the Midwest about the SMP's cooperative nature in the field, and their calm demeanor while in the house.
 Although the GSP is an outstanding versatile hunting breed, an inordinate amount of time was spent training them to consistently hunt close enough to get a shot at wild pheasant on the Preserve's Iowa Prairie